nickjj/rolespec/docs/get-started-with-vagrant.rst

 ::

-The box will be started and provisionned with the provided script.
+The box will be started and provisioned with the provided script.

 Running tests
 -------------

-When the box is up and fully provisionned, running tests is as simple as:
+When the box is up and fully provisioned, running tests is as simple as:

 ::